 IoT devices are now the norm, rather than a novelty.
 The average U.S. household has more than ten connected devices, and there are currently about ten billion IoT devices worldwide.
 And the global IoT market is only getting bigger.
 Business Insider estimates that it’s on course to grow to 41 billion connected devices and $2.4 trillion by 2027.

-Let’s take a closer look at their guidance on the biggest IoT device security vulnerabilities as well as some mitigation strategies.
+Let’s take a closer look at their guidance on the biggest IoT security vulnerabilities as well as some mitigation strategies.

 OWASP Top 10 IoT device security vulnerabilities